 Women who have PCOS have unnaturally high levels of testosterone that can cause issues during ovulation and menstruation, making them susceptible to infertility and miscarriage.

 Certain bacteria, such as mycoplasma hominis and ureaplasma urealyticum, live in the genital tracts of both men and women and could cause harm to a pregnancy.
 If an infection in a woman’s uterus involves this bacteria an embryo cannot grow properly.

 One of the most challenging parts about living with infertility after miscarriage is not knowing whether or not you will be able to achieve a healthy pregnancy.
 You do not have to go through this alone.
 Not only can a fertility clinic help you discover your physical potential for pregnancy, they can also provide you with special counseling that will help make moving forward less difficult.

 By seeking assistance from the fertility specialists at the Center of Reproductive Medicine in Texas, you will surround yourself with people who understand what you are going through and can give you the help that you need.
-Don’t spend anymore time worrying about the future, do something about it instead.
+Don’t spend anymore time worrying about the future, make an appointment instead.